GoogleCloudPlatform/cpp-samples/getting-started/README.md

 ## Motivation

 A typical use of C++ in Google Cloud is to perform parallel computations or analysis and store the results in some kind of database.
-In this guide with will build such an application, and deploy it to [Cloud Run],a managed platform to deploy containerized applications.
+In this guide with will build such an application, and deploy it to [Cloud Run], a managed platform to deploy containerized applications.

 [Cloud Run]: https://cloud.google.com/run
 [Cloud Storage]: https://cloud.google.com/storage